stiantha/DevTools/readme.md

 Please ensure your code adheres to the standard JS style guide.

 ## :question: FAQ

-Q: How do I contribute to the project?
+- **Q: How do I contribute to the project?**
-A: You can report bugs, request features, or create a pull request.
+  - A: You can contribute to the project in several ways:
+    - Report bugs
+    - Request features
+    - Create a pull request

 ## :page_facing_up: Resources
 MERN Stack Documentation